26 Aug 6 Powerful Financial Advice for Millennials (Pt 2 of 2)

 Appearance matters, a lot!
 When you look good, you feel more confident, you smile more and look people in the eyes.
 When you look good, people take you more seriously.
 In short, there’s an emotional juice that comes from looking good.

-Further, your dressing is a self-signal.
-When you’re on a journey to creating wealth, everything must speak the same language – your thoughts, words, actions, and appearance.
+Further, your dressing is equally a self-signal.
+When you’re on a journey to creating wealth, everything must speak the same lingo – your thoughts, words, actions, and appearance.
 The more invested you are, the more the psychological upgrade.
 What’s inside will surely come out.
-And what’s outside can also affect the inside.
-Like begets like.
+And what’s outside can also affect the inside; like begets like.
 It’ll always be that way, guaranteed.
-Clean up yourself, you’re a prince, you’re a princess!
+Clean yourself up; you’re a prince, you’re a princess!

 Number 6: Be intentional with your network